privacy-scaling-explorations/core-program/2024/MODULE_0.md

 ### Implementing a Modular Arithmetic Calculator

-Your task is to implement a simple modular arithmetic calculator in JavaScript.
+Your task is to implement a simple modular arithmetic calculator in JavaScript (or similar high-level language of your choice).
 The calculator should support three operations: addition, subtraction, and multiplication.

 The function `modularCalculator` should take four parameters:
 - A string, `op`, indicating the operation.
 It will be one of '+', '-', or '*'.